arvindr21/cosmo-core/README.md

 cosmo-core
 ================

-The core styles for Bootstrap cosmo theme
+The core styles for Bootstrap cosmo theme.